-Sure they look great initially, but since they are porous and soft they are going to be difficult to maintain particularly if you have an active household.
+Sure they look great initially, but since they are porous and soft, they will be challenging to maintain, particularly if you have an active household.

-Think of dropped utensils which chips them easily and all the potentially difficult to get out stains like mustard.
+Think of dropped utensils that chip them easily and potentially difficult to get out stains like mustard.
 Even when sealed, they can be problematic.

-Stick with granite, quartz or similar hard materials that are very resilient and go for a 3cm thickness vs 2cm which is often used in bathrooms.
+Stick with granite, quartz, or similar hard materials that are very resilient and go for a 3cm thickness vs. 2cm, often used in bathrooms.

-It’s time for you to actually see the slab/s that’s going into your kitchen.
+It’s time for you actually to see the slab/s you’re putting in your kitchen.

-Do not and I repeat, do not just give the contractor free reign to select whatever they like because natural stone has a huge variation between sample and slab.
+Do not, and I repeat, do not just give the contractor free rein to select whatever they like because the natural stone has a considerable variation between sample and slab.

-Some stones for example have veins or natural birthmarks right in the middle of the slab.
-Now if you do not like that look you can simply select another slab, but without seeing it, you will never know.
+Some stones, for example, have veins or natural birthmarks right in the middle of the slab.
+Now, if you do not like that look, you can select another slab, but without seeing it, you will never know.

-I make sure to bring the client to the slab yard on every kitchen remodel so they get exactly what they select.
+I make sure to bring the client to the slab yard on every kitchen remodel to get precisely the slab they select.